NelisW/my3D-Trium/building/Trium-build.md

   - If all three sliders moved up, this test is passed and you can move on to the next test.
 If they did not all move up, change the stepper motor connector orientation on the RAMPS board (rotate 180 degrees around) for the sliders that went down.
 Ideally, you should fix the belt orientation, so that all belts run by the same convention.
 Repeat this step until *all sliders go up* on the `Auto Home` command.
   - If the stepper motors are not moving [see here](https://www.facebook.com/groups/emergin/permalink/1862392863998473/).
 Don't try and change the motor direction in the firmware, it can all be done in hardware.
 The moment you touch the firmware, it becomes non-standard and hard to maintain.

-- Ensure that the end-stop switches work.
-The LED should light up if the end-stop is activated by hand.
-If the LED does not light, check the end-stop wiring.
+- Ensure that the endstop switches work.
+The LED should light up if the endstop is activated by hand.
+If the LED does not light, check the endstop wiring.

 - Repeat the slider movement test (`Prepare` and `Auto home`), but this time wait until the sliders hit the end stop.
-If the  slider does not stop at the end-stop then immediately turn of printer and check the end-stop cabling.
-If all works well then all three sliders will move up, and once all three reached the end-stop, they will move down a bit and then auto homing is done.
+If the  slider does not stop at the endstop then immediately turn of printer and check the endstop cabling.
+If all works well then all three sliders will move up, and once all three reached the endstop, they will move down a bit and then auto homing is done.

 - Check that the print head heat sink fan is running at full speed.
-The print head heat sink fan is the small fan with the plastic shround forcing air over the heat sink above the nozzle.
+The print head heat sink fan is the small fan with the plastic shroud forcing air over the heat sink above the nozzle.

 - The two/three PWM cooling fans should be off.
 If the PWM cooling fans are on, check that the MOSFETS are not touching.